RayaneHamidouche/PC-Custom-Build-Generator/README.md

 The original SQL Server database containing hardware data is not included in this repository.

-This project was developed as a sixth form Computer Science NEA project.# PC-Custom-Build-Generator
+This project was developed as a sixth form Computer Science NEA project.